larytet/MyPerfectThings/prior-art.md

 A locally running service configures 127.0.0.1:53 as a DNS server.
 The service forwards (proxies) all queries to the DNS resolver over an encrypted channel.
 The service runs authorization handshake if needed.
 The service employs DNSCrypt protocol or a proprietary protocol.

 *Use a range of TCP ports to exchange information between a WEB page and locally running service*

+A dynamically generated WEB page encodes information using a range of IP addresses and IP ports.
+The local IP addresses is from the "localhost" range of addresses 127.0.0.0/24.
+The WEB page executes AJAX calls to the local IP addresses in a specific order or in arbitrary order.
+The destination port is a unique combination of ports from a predefined range of ports.
+The locally running service:
+  - "accepts" the connections and closes the connection immediately
+  - records connection attempts
+ Alternatively the service can only record connection attempts without "accepting" the connections.

+ The service can indentify the process which issued the TCP connection requests.
+The service can link between the TCP ports and processes.
+The service decodes the range of IP addresses and ports into the original information